 Sarika Tandon has been an advocate for environmental and social justice for over 20 years in her work as a consultant, advocate, speaker, researcher, and writer.
 She has worked in various capacities in environmental and climate change advocacy, the local and organic foods movement, and green business.
-Her primary motivation is to work towards racial justice and a more just distribution of environmental benefits in environmental, climate, and social change initiatives.
+Her primary motivation is to work towards racial and social justice and a more just distribution of environmental benefits in environmental, climate, and social change initiatives.

 As Whole Measures Program Director at Center for Whole Communities, Sarika led the development of Whole Measures for Urban Conservation, an equity-oriented planning, evaluation and community engagement focusing on justice and fairness, economic vitality, community engagement and community resilience.